-In addition girls in Years 9 and 11 take part in a language exchange (to France, Germany, Italy and Spain) designed to enhance their linguistic and cultural knowledge.
-Girls are carefully ‘matched’ to like-minded students in our partner schools and time is spent with their host family, at the partner school and as a group on cultural visits.
+In addition students in Years 9 and 11 take part in a language exchange (to France, Germany, Italy and Spain) designed to enhance their linguistic and cultural knowledge.
+Students are carefully ‘matched’ to like-minded students in our partner schools and time is spent with their host family, at the partner school and as a group on cultural visits.

-Girls have the opportunity to take part in the Senior Lacrosse tour of the USA, which takes place every three years, playing fixtures against local schools and enjoying cultural visits along the way.
+Students have the opportunity to take part in the senior lacrosse tour of the USA, which takes place every three years, playing fixtures against local schools and enjoying cultural visits along the way.

-The Music Department go on tour every few years and have been to Paris and given performances in Notre Dame Cathedral and Disneyland and enjoyed cultural visits including to Scare Coeur.
+The Music Department go on tour every few years and have been to Paris and given performances in Notre Dame Cathedral and Disneyland and enjoyed cultural visits including to Sacre Coeur.

-Girls in Year 9 and above can complete their Duke of Edinburgh’s Award.
-This nationally recognised Award operates at three levels: Bronze, Silver and Gold, each requiring girls to complete activities in Volunteering, Skills, Physical Recreation and Expeditions.
+Students in Year 9 and above can complete their Duke of Edinburgh’s Award.
+This nationally recognised award operates at three levels: Bronze, Silver and Gold, each requiring students to complete activities in volunteering, skills, physical recreation and expeditions.
 At Gold a residential element is also incorporated.
-Each level of the Award requires organisation, commitment and perseverance to ensure completion.
+Each level of the award requires organisation, commitment and perseverance to ensure completion.
 Expedition training, practice and assessment is provided in school for Bronze and Silver Awards.

-Details of the expeditions open to girls can be found in Beyond.
+Details of the expeditions open to students can be found in Beyond.